 Compile resume, statement, projects, and video recordings, along with any archival evidence you would like to include such as photographs, etc. into a folder or envelope (no binders, please).
-Please note: Your M.A. portfolio will NOT be returned to you but will be kept on file in the Music Education Office.
+Please note: Your M.A. portfolio will be kept on file in the Music Education Office.